 1. Rules of debate at meetings 2

 2. Disorderly conduct at meetings 4

 3. Meetings generally 4

 4. Committees and sub-committees 7

 5. Ordinary council meetings 8

-6. Extraordinary meetings of the Council and committees and sub-committees 10
+6. Extraordinary meetings of the council, committees, and sub-committees 9

-7. Previous resolutions 10
+7. Previous resolutions. .10

 8. Voting on appointments 10

-9. Motions for a meeting that require written notice to be given to the Proper Officer 10
+9. Motions at a meeting that require written notice to be given to the pro- per

+officer .10

 10. Motions at a meeting that do not require written notice 11

-11. Handling confidential or sensitive information 12
+11. Management of information 12

-12. Draft minutes 12
+12. Draft minutes .12

-13. Code of conduct and dispensations 13
+13. Code of conduct and dispensations .13

-14. Code of conduct complaints 14
+14. Code of conduct complaints .14

-15. Proper Officer 15
+15. Proper officer .15

-16. Responsible Financial Officer 16
+16. Responsible financial officer .16

-17. Accounts and accounting statements 16
+17. Accounts and accounting statements .16

-18. Financial controls and procurement 17
+Financial controls and procurement

 19. Responsibilities to provide information 18

-20. Responsibilities under data protection legislation 19
+20. Responsibilities under data protection legislation 18

 21. Relations with the press/media 19

-22. Execution and sealing of legal deeds 19
+22. Execution and sealing of legal deeds .19

-23. Communicating with Buckinghamshire Councillors 19
+Communicating with Buckingham shire councillors

-24. Restrictions on councillor activities 19
+24. Restrictions on councillor activities .19

-25. Standing orders generally 20
+25. Standing orders generally .20

-Note:

-Standing Orders that are in bold type contain legal and statutory requirements.
+Note: Standing orders that are in bold type contain legal and statutory requirements.